 You can use the Dependent Care Expense Account to reimburse yourself for eligible expenses directly related to the "well-being and protection" of an individual described above if those expenses are necessary for you to work.
 If you are married, your spouse must also be employed (or seeking employment), enrolled as a full-time student, or disabled for your expenses to qualify.
 Expenses incurred while you are not working (e.g., sick day, vacation, etc.) do not qualify for reimbursement; provided, however, that care provided during certain "short" or "temporary" absences for illness or vacation may be eligible if you are required to pay for such care on a weekly or longer basis.
-Also, if you are required to pay for care on a weekly or longer basis.
+Also, if you work part-time, you do not have to allocate expenses between time worked and time not worked if you are required to pay for care on a weekly or longer basis.
 Any type of dependent care that you could legally claim if you were filing for credit on your income taxes is eligible for funding under the Dependent Care Expense Account.
 However, you cannot claim a credit for any expense that was reimbursed under the dependent care FSA.